Suryaputhran14/Blockchain-DecentralizedExchange/README.md

-# Canada-DigitalAssets-Exchange - Decentralized Exchange
+#Trustless Exchange- Decentralized Exchange

-Welcome to the `Canada-DigitalAssets-Exchange` repository.
+Welcome to the `Trustless Exchange` repository.
 This project represents a decentralized exchange designed to operate on the ERC-20 token standard.
 The core objective of this endeavor is to establish a transparent and secure platform for the seamless trading of digital assets leveraging blockchain technology.
 As staunch advocates of open-source principles, we have chosen to make our codebase accessible to the public, enabling thorough review and active contribution.

 ## Table of Contents
 - [Verification and Security](#verification-and-security)